 Cast and splint care can be an important part of your healing following an injury or surgical procedure.
-At West Tennessee Bone & Joint Clinic, P.C., the dedicated team of orthopedic specialists offers comprehensive cast and splint care, from initial application to removal and aftercare.
+At West Tennessee Bone & Joint Institute, the dedicated team of orthopedic specialists offers comprehensive cast and splint care, from initial application to removal and aftercare.

 How are splints and casts different?

 A cast has a rigid plaster or fiberglass exterior.
 It fully encases an injured bone.
 A splint is more of a half-cast.
 It includes a rigid part, which covers the front of the injured bone, and a flexible part (usually an elastic bandage) that holds it in place.

 Often, you start with a splint when you’re injured.
 After the swelling recedes, you may need a cast to help your bone heal properly.